hankbao/libreboot/docs/grub/index.md

 Setting font in GRUB (for reference) {#grub_font}
 ====================================

-You don\'t need to do this unless you would like to change the default font yourself. (this is just for reference.
+You don't need to do this unless you would like to change the default font yourself. (this is just for reference.
 It has already been done for you)